kevalnagda/kevalnagda.github.io/_posts/2020-12-04-sendgrid-with-outline.md

 categories: jekyll update
 ---

-*[Self Host a Wiki or Knowledge Base for Your Team]* walks us through the process of self-hosting the [Outline] wiki on our laptop or server easily.
+*[Self Host a Wiki or Knowledge Base for Your Team]* walks us through the process of self-hosting the [Outline wiki] on our laptop or server easily.

 The outline also offers various other features along with the feature of login via email and sending invites via email.
 But in order to do that we require an **SMTP (Simple Mail Transfer Protocol) Server** which takes care of the whole email delivery process for us.

 Now the standard SMTP protocol comes with no security features making it vulnerable to hijacking and other forms of attacks.
-Thus, to tackle this there exist two majorly used cryptographic protocols: SSL (Secure Socket Layer) and TLS (Transport Layer Security).
+Thus, to tackle this there exist two majorly used cryptographic protocols: **SSL (Secure Socket Layer)** and **TLS (Transport Layer Security)**.

 We will use SSL and discuss the reason behind it in a while.

 ## SSL vs TLS

 First of all, let's understand the difference between SSL and TLS.

-SSL was originally developed in 1995 and was popularly implemented in email clients.
+So SSL was originally developed in 1995 and was popularly implemented in email clients.
 TLS is a successor of SSL which was introduced four years later and it offered a more reliable security profile than SSL.

 SSL has since been deprecated, however is still widely used.
 As a matter of fact, both names are used interchangeably nowadays.